 Hi!
-My name is Aris Rossi and I’m the teacher blogger behind Sailing into Second!
+My name is Aris Rossi, and I’m the teacher blogger behind Sailing into Second!
 Today, I’ll be sharing a tutorial on Google Forms!
-If you’re still learning how to use Google Drive and all it’s Googley goodness, check out this getting started post HERE.
+If you’re still learning how to use Google Drive and all it’s Googley goodness, then check out this getting started post HERE.

-Let’s dig into what a Google Form is and how you can use them in your classroom.
+Let’s dig into what a Google Form is and how you can use Google Forms in your classroom.
 Forms are a quick way to create an online survey.
 The responses are then collected in an online spreadsheet (Google Sheets).
 Teachers can use Forms in a variety of ways.
-They can use them to assess student knowledge, give quick quizzes, create exit tickets, and even receive feedback from students and parents!
+They can use them to assess student knowledge, to give quick quizzes, to create exit tickets, and even to receive feedback from students and parents!
 Ready to get started and create your own Google Form?

 Let’s start with the basics like, “How do I access a Google Form?”
-First you have to create a Google account HERE.
-Techy tip…downloading the Web browser Chrome would be great, since there are tons of extensions and features that work hand in hand with Google Drive.
+First, you have to create a Google account HERE.
+Techy tip: Downloading the Chrome web browser would be great, since there are tons of extensions and features that work hand-in-hand with Google Drive.